alexisrosuel/alexisrosuel.github.io/_pages/publications.md

 permalink: /publications/
 author_profile: true
 ---

-My research interests lie in the study of large dimensional time series through random matrix theory.
 So far, the topics I have worked on include:

 - Linear Spectral Statistics of large spectral coherency matrices;
-- Asymptotic distribution of the largest entry of spectral coherency matrices;
+- Signal detection in high-dimensional time series through the so-called random matrix spike models;
-- Signal detection through spike modelling.
+- Asymptotic distribution of the largest entry of spectral coherency matrices.

 {% if author.googlescholar %}
   You can also find my articles on <u><a href="{{author.googlescholar}}">my Google Scholar profile</a>.</u>